-- Use the DriverManager.getConnection() method in your application. - When you define the URL.
+- Use the DriverManager.getConnection method in your application. - Set the connection properties when you define the URL.

-Note Driver connection properties set in the URL do not override any corresponding connection properties set in the application using the DriverManager.getConnection() method.
+Note Driver connection properties set in the URL do not override any corresponding connection properties set in the application using the DriverManager.getConnection method.